sammcmillan97/LensFolio-Software-Engineering-Group-Project/README.md

 ## User Manual
 [User manual](https://eng-git.canterbury.ac.nz/seng302-2022/team-400/-/wikis/User-Manual) - Link to user manual within GitLab wiki.

-# The LENS Authentication Dance
-Given that the applications you are building this year will (hopefully!) one day be integrated into the wider LENS ecosystem, it is important that they perform authentication in the way that LENS modules are expected to.
-LENS expects modules to conform to its SSO (Single Sign On) authentication scheme.
-So to save you the trouble of guessing exactly which way you need to configure your authentication (because there are many different options), we've done a lot of the set up for you already.

-___While it's important for you all to understand what authentication steps are happening in your application - if the following explanation is a bit daunting, don't stress, it'll make more sense as time goes on and you develop further on the app.___

 ## The IdentityProvider (IdP)
 In order for multiple software modules to share the same user accounts and authentication information, there must be a single source of truth somewhere that they all rely on - the IdP is this source of truth.
 In the case of your applications, users must first register an account and log in with the IdP before they may proceed - in this way, we are creating from scratch a 'new identity' for each user of the application.